Jon H. Else

-Jon H. Else is an American documentary filmmaker and professor at the UC Berkeley Graduate School of Journalism.
+Jon H. Else (born 1944) is an American documentary filmmaker and professor at the UC Berkeley Graduate School of Journalism.
 He directs the documentary program.

 Biography

 Born in Worcester, Massachusetts, Else moved west for college.
 He earned a B.A.
 (English, 1968) from the University of California, Berkeley, and an M.A.
 (Communication, 1974) from Stanford University.

-He directed and produced major documentaries beginning in 1980, with one about the work during World War II at Los Alamos in developing and testing the atomic bomb.
-Another was about the Exploratorium.
-In 1987 he made a documentary about the civil rights movement from 1954 to 1965, based on the history of the same name Eyes on the Prize.
-In 1988 he was awarded a MacArthur Fellowship in 1988.
+He directed and produced major documentaries beginning in 1980, such as The Day After Trinity, about the work during World War II at Los Alamos in developing and testing the atomic bomb and Eyes on the Prize in 1987, a documentary about the civil rights movement from 1954 to 1965, based on the history of the same name.
+He was awarded a MacArthur Fellowship in 1988.

 He created additional documentaries on a wide variety of subjects, as well as working as a writer or cinematographer on Emmy Award-winning works.